It's Time to Get Personal!

 How awful!

-Ham and Chicago's skyline reflecting in Chicago's "The Bean" sculpture
+Ham and Chicago's skyline reflecting in Chicago's \

 At some point, I started reflecting.
 I thought about the past few years and how Iā€™m using the web.
 It turned out I learned a few things: